-Annuity-based contracts over time: A multi-year contract that ties a biopharmaceutical manufacturer's reimbursement to installments at specified intervals.
-Annuity-based payment contracts over time are similar to annuity-based contracts with outcomes because these contracts make periodic payments.
-However, annuity-based payment contracts over time do not require the measurement of health outcomes.
-Annuity-based payment contracts commonly spread costs over multiple years and may be especially advantageous for plans with lower financial risk tolerance or when treatments have high up-front costs, such as cell and gene therapies.
+Annuity-based models: A multi-year contract model that spreads reimbursement installments for manufactured products over time.
+Annuity-based models, like annuity-based contracts based on outcomes, make periodic payments.
+However, annuity-based models do not necessarily require measurement of health outcomes.
+Annuity-based models commonly spread costs over multiple years and may be especially advantageous for plans with lower financial risk tolerance or when treatments have high up-front costs, such as cell and gene therapies.

-REAL-WORLD EXAMPLE

-An example of an annuity-based payment over time is the ZOLGENSMA® (onasemnogene abeparvovec), a one-time treatment for children with spinal muscular atrophy.
-The approach offered by Avexis in

-partnership with Accredo allows installment

-payments for up to five years.
+REAL-WORLD EXAMPLE An example of an annuity-based model, which is a payment-over-time approach, is offered for ZOLGENSMA® (onasemnogene abeparvovec), a one-time treatment for children with spinal muscular atrophy.
+The approach offered by Avexis in partnership with Accredo allows installment payments for up to five years.